PM rejects Labour criticism of its management of Tiwai Point

 "The Government can't control the fact that Rio Tinto are divesting assets and are going through a major change in their business.
 What we can do is encourage the parties to try to find a long-term solution."

-Next story in Political: PM has report on GCSB
+Next story in Politics: PM has report on GCSB

 Copyright © 2013, Radio New Zealand